Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-auth-credential-azure-core" %} use the credentials classes in `azure-core` whenever possible.

 {% include requirement/MAY  id="python-auth-service-credentials" %} add additional credential types if required by the service.
-Contact @adparch for guidance if you believe you have need to do so.
+Contact the [Azure SDK Architecture Board](https://azure.github.io/azure-sdk/policies_reviewprocess.html) for guidance if you believe you have need to do so.

-TODO: update contact information for the architecture board to reflect the new process.

 {% include requirement/MUST id="python-auth-service-support" %} support all authentication methods that the service supports.